Orchard Restaurant

 – If you are staying at Seiryuen, you have access to a free shuttle service between the restaurant venue and accommodation.

-– If you are staying in another accommodation in Matsukawa, we can arrange a shuttle service between the restaurant venue and accommodation for 1000 yen p.p
+– If you are staying in another accommodation in Matsukawa, we can arrange a shuttle service between the restaurant venue and accommodation for 1,000 Yen per person

 If you are not in a hurry, we recommend spending one night in Matsukawa to better enjoy its magical atmosphere.